 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 To find this kind of information, you have to do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 Was it easy?
-Did you search online or did you have to call the Travis County courthouse? was the information you recieved correct?
+Did you search online or did you have to call the Travis County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records, and your comments could help other people.